fl0ppy-d1sk/bunkerized-mariadb/README.md

 `ROOT_HOST`
 Values : *%* | *\<ip address\>* | *\<domain name\>*
 Default value : *localhost*
 IP address or domain name from where the admin account can connect (% means anywhere).
-Only valid if `ROOT_METHOD` is set to *password*.
+Only valid if `ROOT_METHOD` is set to *password* or *both*.

 `ROOT_PASSWORD`
 Values : *\<any valid password\>*
 Default value : *random password*
 This is the password for the admin account.
-Only valid if `ROOT_METHOD` is set to *password* and it meets the policy constraints.
+Only valid if `ROOT_METHOD` is set to *password* and it meets the password policy constraints.

 `ROOT_METHOD`
 Values : *password* | *shell* | *both*